How Do I Calculate Shipping Costs?

-Of all the shipping services, USPS offers some fairly complex pricing without offering as many options as other carriers.
+Of all the shipping services, USPS offers some fairly complex pricing without providing as many options as other carriers.
 The rates are organized into three different tiers.
 Here they are from most to least expensive:

 - Commercial Base Pricing (CBP)